 Microsoft waited to hit that globally renown landmark of 115 million before going public in the later part of 2020.
-Subsequently the Teams DAU number has been updated by Microsoft to 145 million.
+Subsequently, the Teams DAU number was then updated by Microsoft to 145 million.

 “Our blog reached over 100,000 views per month with queries relating to Microsoft Teams.
 While it was a high-performing blog before the pandemic, we saw a huge spike of inbound enquiries due to the number of new users”.